09 Jul 3 Questions to Break Through Fear! with Amy E. Smith

 Amy Smith: Way to bring it back, Mitch.

-Mitch Matthews: See I’m always on brand.
-I am always on brand.
+Mitch Matthews: See I’m always on-brand.
 Hello.
 So Amy, how do people find out more about you?
 What’s the best way to track you down?

 Mitch Matthews: Mr. Smith.